Skip to main content

 💡 4.
 Customs and Biosecurity Notes

-Australia takes its biosecurity laws very seriously.
+Australia has its biosecurity laws and they take it very seriously.

-Do not bring:
+Let's not bring:

 • Fresh fruits, vegetables, or meat